An Ancient Gift From Poseidon to You

-Sea salt is obtained directly through the evaporation of seawater, ocean water or saltwater lakes.
-It’s usually not processed, or undergoes minimal processing, therefore retaining trace levels of minerals like magnesium, potassium, calcium and other nutrients.
+Sea salt is obtained directly through the evaporation of seawater, ocean water, or saltwater lakes.
+It’s usually not processed, or undergoes minimal processing, therefore retaining trace levels of minerals like magnesium, potassium, calcium, and other nutrients.
 The minerals add flavor and color to sea salt, which also comes in various grain grades and crunchy textures.
-Sea salt contains naturally occurring iodine and does not need to have it added.
+Some sea salt varieties may contain naturally-occurring iodine, and some have iodine added.
 The final result is a delicate (brine) taste and pleasant mouthfeel.

 as is obvious from the nature of salts;